-- maintenance organization shall have until January 1, 2020, to implement the provisions of this section.
-Provide electronic communication via the portal regarding the current status of the prior 42 43 authorization request to the health care provider. - (d) If After the health care practitioner submits the request for prior authorization electronically, and all of the information as required is provided, the health maintenance organization shall respond to the prior authorization request within seven five business days from the day on the electronic receipt of the prior authorization request, except that the health maintenance organization shall respond to the prior authorization request within two days two business days if the request is for medical care or other service for a condition where application of the time frame for making routine or non-life-threatening care determinations is either of the following: - (1) Could seriously jeopardize the life, health, or safety of the patient or others due to the patient's psychological state; or - (2) In the opinion of a health care practitioner with knowledge of the patient's medical condition, would subject the patient to adverse health consequences without the care or treatment that is the subject of the request. - (e) If the information submitted is considered incomplete, the health maintenance organization shall identify all deficiencies, and within two business days from the day on the electronic receipt of the prior authorization request, return the prior authorization to the health care practitioner.
+34 (c) Provide electronic communication via the portal regarding the current status of the prior 35 authorization request to the health care provider.

+(d) After the health care practitioner submits the request for prior authorization electronically, and all of the information as required is provided, the health maintenance organization shall respond to the prior authorization request within five business days from the day on the electronic receipt of the prior authorization request, except that the health maintenance organization shall respond to the prior authorization request within two business days if the request is for medical care or other service for a condition where application of the time frame for making routine or non-life-threatening care determinations is either of the following:

+43 (1) Could seriously jeopardize the life, health, or safety of the patient or others due to the patient's psychological state; or

+45 (2) In the opinion of a health care practitioner with knowledge of the patient's medical 46 condition, would subject the patient to adverse health consequences without the care or treatment 47 that is the subject of the request.

+(e) If the information submitted is considered incomplete, the health maintenance organization shall identify all deficiencies, and within two business days from the day on the electronic receipt of the prior authorization request, return the prior authorization to the health care practitioner.
 The health care practitioner shall provide the additional information requested within three business days from the day the return request is received by the health care practitioner.
 The health insurer shall render a decision within two business days after receipt of the additional information submitted by the health care provider.
-If the health care provider fails to submit the additional information, or the prior authorization is deemed considered denied and a new request must shall be submitted.
+If the health care provider fails to submit the additional information, the prior authorization is considered denied and a new request shall besubmitted.